ublue-os/yafti/README.md

     source: yafti.screen.title
     values:
       title: "All done"
-      icon: "/atph/to/icon"
+      icon: "/path/to/icon"
       description: |
         Thanks for installing, join the community, next steps
 ```

 ## Development

-This project use poetry and Python 3.11.
+This project uses Poetry and Python 3.11.
 Make sure you have Python 3.11 and [Poetry installed](https://python-poetry.org/docs/).
 Checkout the repository and navigate to root project directory.

 ```
 poetry install
 poetry run python -m yafti tests/example.yml
 ```

-This will launch Yafti window.
+This will launch the Yafti window.

 ### Testing